 Another way is to get a personal loan.
 You can get one from a bank or an online lender.
 This loan gives you the money you need upfront.
 Then, you can make fixed monthly payments to pay it back.
 It’s smart to compare different loans to find the best deal.

-Some clinics may have their payment plans.
+Some clinics may have their own payment plans.
 With these, you can pay in smaller amounts to the clinic directly.
 Often, they don’t require a credit check.
 But, you should always check if the plan fits your budget and meets your needs.

 Facelift Journey: Financing & Recovery